ckrivacic/bmi219_autoencoder/README.md

 ## ** Visualizing Latent Space **

 Latent space qualitatively correlates with convergence.
-The model trained with a high learning rate (r=0.01), for instance, had a terrible looking latent space:
+The model trained with a high learning rate (r=0.01), for instance, had a latent space with little separation between classes and with a long tail for labels 5 and 7:

 ![lr_0.01](default_layers/latent_lr_0.01.png)